The Best Cinemas in Melbourne to See the Latest Films in Style

 Providing a thrilling multisensory educational experience about the dynamic world of film, the ACMI is adored by cinema buffs and excitable kids alike.

-Whether you want to host your next birthday (because who doesn’t want a private movie screening?) or check out artsy flicks, retrospectives and foreign films, the ACMI’s very own cinemas have you covered.
+Whether you want to host your next birthday (because who doesn’t want a private movie screening?) or check out artsy flicks, retrospectives and foreign films, ACMI’s very own cinemas have you covered.

 As film fanatics, you can bet the ACMI cinemas are equipped with the most up-to-date audio and visual technology to ensure you see and hear every delightful detail of your chosen film.